Was a Russian forest wargame a plot to bomb the World Cup?

 The organizer of the Penza Airsoft game, Dmitry Pchelintsev, has been charged with being the “Network’s” leader.
 He is also a firearms instructor, and legally owns several guns.

 But when agents searched his property, they also found two grenades in his car, in addition to his legal weapons.
 He insists they were planted.
 And after being brought to a detention center, Pchelintsev told his lawyer how he was repeatedly electrocuted by FSB agents until he signed a confession admitting his role.
+They have become targets for a campaign of disinformation aimed at smearing them and justifying the security services’ actions.

 At one point, he said they tried to put wires on his genitals.
 “They began to repeat: ‘You are the leader.’
 To stop the torture, I answered: ‘Yes, I am the leader.’
 ‘You were going to commit terrorist acts.’
 I answered: ‘Yes, we were going to commit terrorist acts.’”